itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 - **The** `<printing module>` **will** **provide the** `<client>`**with the ability to** `<print>` `<documents>`.
 - [**If** the licence is basic the] `<printing module>` **will provide the** `<client>` **with the ability to** `<print>` `<greyscale documents>`.

-### Gramma
+### Grammar
-The Gramma consists of entities, glossary entries, two types of boilerplates and the rules needed to use natural language.
+The Grammar consists of entities, glossary entries, two types of boilerplates and the rules needed to use natural language.

-The Gramma defines the entities *Actor* and *System* which can be referenced in boilerplates by there name:
+The Grammar defines the entities *Actor* and *System* which can be referenced in boilerplates by there name:

 	Actor: 'Actor'  ':' name=Text
 	description = Description;